ERC-7291: Purpose bound money

 Why is there a need for destination?

-What does business logic encompasses?
+What does business logic encompass?

 • Core logic contains essential functionalities and validation checks and should be included in the PBM Wrapper contract.